campbell000/blog/content/articles/how-to-buy-a-display-for-gaming.md

 <div class="imageContainer">
   <img class="" :src="'/resolution.png'" />
-  <span class="titleImageCaption">Comparison between 720p, 1080p, and 4K, taken from <a href="https://www.rtings.com/tv/learn/4k-ultra-hd-uhd-vs-1080p-full-hd-tvs-and-upscaling-compared">RTings</a></span>
+  <span class="titleImageCaption text--secondary">Comparison between 720p, 1080p, and 4K, taken from <a href="https://www.rtings.com/tv/learn/4k-ultra-hd-uhd-vs-1080p-full-hd-tvs-and-upscaling-compared">RTings</a></span>
 </div>

 ### Refresh Rate (or "framerate")
 The refresh rate of a display is the maximum amount of frames-per-second that the display supports, often expressed as "60hz", "120hz", etc. This affects the blurriness of objects in motion.
-When you have high refresh rates, then objects will appear very clear and distinct while in motion.
+When you have high refresh rates, objects will appear very clear and distinct while in motion.
 When refresh rates are low, objects will appear blurry and indistinct while in motion.
 To put it another way, think of frame rate like the number of pages in a flipbook:

 <div class="imageContainer small">
   <img class="small" :src="'/flip_book.gif'" />